 A review of six studies found that 1.24–3.99 grams of glucomannan per day for up to 12 weeks resulted in a short-term weight loss of 6.6 pounds (3 kg).

 However, the researchers concluded that the results were not statistically significant and that more extensive, longer-term studies are needed.

 Side Effects: Glucomannan can cause side effects such as:

 Glucomannan is a type of soluble fiber that can promote short-term weight loss.
 However, the results of the studies are not conclusive.

-Hoodia gordonii is a type of succulent plant traditionally used by the indigenous peoples of southern Africa as an appetite suppressant.
+Hoodia Gordonii is a succulent plant traditionally used by the indigenous peoples of southern Africa as an appetite suppressant.

-A 15-day study in 49 overweight women found that 2.2 grams of Hoodia gordonii per day, one hour before meals, had no effect on body weight or calorie intake compared to a placebo.
+A 15-day study in 49 overweight women found that 2.2 grams of Hoodia Gordonii per day, one hour before meals, did not affect body weight or calorie intake compared to a placebo.